theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-change-passwords.md

 <properties
-   pageTitle="Ändern Ihres StorSimple-Kennworts | Microsoft Azure"
-   description="Beschreibt, wie Sie den StorSimple Manager-Dienst verwenden, um Ihr StorSimple Snapshot Manager- und Ihr Geräteadministratorkennwort zu ändern." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change your StorSimple passwords | Microsoft Azure" description="Describes how to use the StorSimple Manager service to change your StorSimple Snapshot Manager and device administrator passwords." services="storsimple" documentationCenter="NA" authors="alkohli"